will-wow/zeet/README.md

-# Place
+# Zeet

-Play with a friendly robo-buddy of your own in WebVR!
+Play with a virtual friend in AR/VR with Aframe

 ## Available Scripts